impredicative/irc-rss-feed-bot/README.md

 In any case, future entries in the feed are not affected by this option on subsequent reads, and they are all forwarded without a limit.
 * **`period`**: This indicates how frequently to read the feed in hours on an average.
 Its default value is 1.
 Conservative polling is recommended.
-Any value below 0.25 is changed to a minimum of 0.25.
+Any value below 0.2 is changed to a minimum of 0.2.
+Note that 0.2 hours is equal to 12 minutes.
 To make service restarts safer by preventing excessive reads, the first read is delayed by half the period.
 To better distribute the load of reading multiple feeds, a uniformly distributed random ±5% is applied to the period for each read.